bytefish/bytefish.de/blog/Elasticsearch_Example.md

 ### Model and Mapping ###

 If you are working with [Elasticsearch] the data needs to modeled different to a Relational Database.
 Instead of modelling relations between data in separate files, you need to store all data neccessary for a query in a document.
-The Elasticsearch documentation states on [Handling Relationships]:
+The Elasticsearch documentation states on [Handling Relationships](https://www.elastic.co/guide/en/elasticsearch/guide/current/relations.html):

 > Elasticsearch, like most NoSQL databases, treats the world as though it were flat.
 An index is a flat collection of independent documents.
 > A single document should contain all of the information that is required to decide whether it matches a search request.